 A business cited for not having the compensation insurance can potentially face a lien issued to collect and penalty due that hasn’t been paid which in turn can end up being turned over to a collection agency.
 A business’ credit rating can be seriously damaged should that action be taken.

 Florida Workers Compensation Insurance Can Protect Your Business

 There really is no reason why any business should not have Worker’s Compensation Insurance especially when you consider the dire consequences that can hit when investigators and inspectors show up at your place of business, and again, they will eventually show up at some point in time.

-If your business contracts employees through a job agency an inspector will require a roster of those employees and they will be cross checked with the job agency.
+If your business contracts employees through a job agency an inspector will require a roster of those employees and they will be cross-checked with the job agency.
 For those who are in the construction business, and you have sub-contractors you will also be required to show proof of workers comp insurance.

-It’s not just about avoiding penalties though, every business that values their employees should want to make sure they are taken care should they be injured or suffer an accident on the job.
+It’s not just about avoiding penalties though, every business that values their employees should want to make sure they are taken care of should they be injured or suffer an accident on the job.

 One way to show your employees they are valued is to make sure your company has Florida Workers Compensation Insurance.
 Besides in the long run paying the premiums on this insurance is a lot more cost-effective than being fined or worse.